Hashy AI

 • Not accepted in all countries: It is not allowed under specific accounting standards, such as the International Financial Reporting Standards (IFRS), which means it may not be a viable option for global businesses.

-• Can lead to inaccurate profit reporting: It may not accurately reflect the physical flow of goods, potentially distorting profit margins.
-In stable or declining prices, it may overstate costs and understate profits.
+• Can lead to inaccurate profit reporting: In stable or declining price environments, LIFO can overstate costs and understate margins.

 Is LIFO an Illegal Practice Under Global Accounting Standards?